New Orleans Saints Super Bowl Odds: Tracking the Saints Odds to Win Super Bowl 60

 Which Years Did the Saints Go to the Super Bowl?

 Future Hall of Fame quarterback Drew Brees completed 32 of his 39 pass attempts that game for 288 passing yards and two touchdowns.
-WR Marques Colston led the team in receiving with 7 catches for 83 receiving yards, while Brees' two touchdowns went to RB Pierre Thomas and All-Pro TE Jeremy Shockey.
-Peyton Manning was under center for the Colts in Super Bowl XLIV, throwing 333 passing yards, 1 TD, and 1 INT (which went for a pick six).
+WR Marques Colston led the team in receiving with seven catches for 83 receiving yards, while Brees' two touchdowns went to RB Pierre Thomas and All-Pro TE Jeremy Shockey.
+Peyton Manning was under center for the Colts in Super Bowl XLIV, throwing 333 passing yards, one TD, and one INT (which went for a pick six).
 The Colts entered the game as 4.5-point favorites.

 How Many Times Have the Saints Been to the NFC Championship Game?